FAQs

 |

-Parents can call the school at the end of the academic year to check if there are any vacancies.
-If there are, parents can apply and the student will sit for the aptitude tests. |
+Parents may call the school at the end of the academic year to check if there are any vacancies.
+If there are, parents may apply and the student will sit for the aptitude tests. |

 How many Secondary 1 students do you admit every year? |

-The cohort size varies every year.
-Due to a shrinking population,
+The cohort size varies every year. |

 International students (IS) who want to join RV at Secondary 1 to 3 will have to apply through MOE.
 Please refer to MOE’s webpage on admissions for international students.
-For Secondary 1 DSA application, IS will have to obtain a reference number from MOE first before participating in RVIP DSA exercise.
+For Secondary 1 DSA application, IS will have to obtain a registration number from MOE first before participating in RVIP DSA exercise.
 They will also have to pass MOE AEIS for their DSA results to take effect. |